 Also posted on nycreativeinterns.com

 Hello!
 My name is Megan Frantz.
-I'm a pop culture nerd, passionate about video and social media.
+I'm a pop culture nerd, passionate about entertainment and the internet.
 I live in New York City.
 Welcome to my website.

 If you don't know me and would like to, you can email me and I'll try to respond as quickly as I can.